events

 The actual command depends on the operating system distribution which you are running and may be different from these.

-5. Configure CUPS.
+5.

-CUPS also includes a command line administration tool; consult the cups documentation if you prefer to use that.
+CUPS also includes a command line administration tool; consult the CUPS documentation if you prefer to use that.

 cd /tmp

-wget http://www.linuxprinting.org/download/printing/align.ps
+wget http://www.openprinting.org/download/printing/align.ps

-wget http://www.linuxprinting.org/download/printing/alignmargins
+wget http://www.openprinting.org/download/printing/alignmargins

 chmod 755 alignmargins